Best Time of Year to Replace the Flooring in your Home

 Spring and fall are the best times of the year to replace the flooring in your home.
-Here are the top 3 reasons to plan your flooring installation for these months.
+However, these are typically not the best time to look for bargains and cheap installation estimates.

 When you’re having flooring installed, the doors will be open a lot.
 Old flooring will be carried out; new flooring will be carried in.
 If you have home flooring pros install the material, they may be going out frequently to get tools or supplies from the truck.
 If this takes place in winter, your home will cool off; in summer, your home may heat up and your AC will work overtime.

 Secondly, you may want the windows open for ventilation to get rid of fumes and odors.
 When installing carpet, tape is being ironed, floor adhesive, adhesive removers, stains and sealers can all emit noxious fumes and odors you’ll want to alleviate as soon as possible.

 3. HUMIDITY AND TEMPERATURE ARE MORE MODERATE